veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when an incorrect separator (`::` vs `.`) is used between identifiers.
 Replace it with the correct separator.

+### zero_width_number

+This error is reported when a number is declared with zero width.

 ## Warnings